BinaryDigitCodes/bdcafe/content/thankyou.md

 date: 2023-12-01
 ---

-Thank you for your submission!
-BinaryDigit will respond soon.
+*Thank you for your submission!* 📨